learn-co-curriculum/react-hooks-jsx/README.md

 import { message } from './components/foo';
 ```

 Note that files are always referred to using a relative path (even if they are in the same directory).
-This way Node knows whether to look for a local module or one found in `node_modules`, or in the global modules.
-Adding the `.js`  extension is not required.
+This way Node knows whether to look for a local module, one found in `node_modules`, or in the global modules.

 Back to the exporting stuff!
 Using CommonJS, we have two options of exporting things out of our files: either through named exports (exporting multiple things) or a default export (exporting one thing).

 ### Named exports
 Named exports allow us to export several things at once.
 This is useful for utility modules or libraries.
 Exporting several things at once is done by exporting an object.
 Because we are exporting this object as default without a name, we can assign it any name when we import it (in this case "fruit").